ax-llm/ax/README.md

 http://localhost:8081/openai/v1
 ```

-Connect any LLM workflow to proxy server
+Connect your LLM code to the proxy server

 ```javascript
 // Example using openai client library